 Recreational activities are planned throughout the summer session.
 These may include hiking, canoeing, paintball, bowling, swimming, and movie trips.
 Students may also participate in the school’s horseback riding program, and have access to the weight room and athletic facilities on campus.

 What is the tuition for the summer session?

-The cost for the 5-week summer term is: $3400 Tuition/Room/Board, plus Allowance ($150) and Expense Account ($500) deposits, for a total of $4,050; new students pay an additional $600 Uniform Fee (required).
+The cost for the 5-week 2020 summer term has not been finalized yet, but 2019 costs were: $3400 Tuition/Room/Board, plus Allowance ($150) and Expense Account ($500) deposits, for a total of $4,050; new students pay an additional $600 Uniform Fee (required).
 If students require extra coursework for credit beyond the standard summer session class schedule, there is an additional fee.
 International students are asked to have an additional $2500 in expense funds on deposit.
 Full payment for all students is due by June 5.

 How do students apply for the summer session?

 Returning students must submit an application for readmission.